digital-work-lab/literature-review-seminar/index.md

 # The literature review seminar

 Welcome to the literature review seminar.
 The seminar is designed to equip Master's students, Ph.D. students and researchers in Information Systems, Management, and Organizational Sciences, with the skills to leverage state-of-the-art literature review methods and tools.
-The seminar covers four key areas:
+The seminar starts with **two days** in which we cover four key areas:

 1. **Goals** Participants will learn to differentiate various review forms and their objectives, understanding the nuances and dimensions of each type.